 This fact follows from the fact that $\Lambda/\rho$ is a sub-stochastic matrix, which can be expressed as a linear combination of sub-permutation matrices with positive coefficients summing up to a value no larger than 1, known as the Birkhoff-von Neumann decomposition [6, 21, 23].
-3. QUEUE-PROPORTIONAL SAMPLING In this section, we first describe the QPS proposing strategy in details.
-Then we explain how to augment iSLIP and Serena using QPS.
+3 QUEUE-PROPORTIONAL SAMPLING In this section, we first describe the QPS proposing strategy in details.
+Then we explain how to augment iSLIP and SERENA using QPS.
 We next compare QPS with ShakeUp [11], another "add-on" technique that can be used to augment iterative switching algorithms such as iSLIP and iLQF [16].
 In Appendix A, we discuss a QPS variant called FQPS, which samples a VOQ with a probability proportional to a function of the VOQ length.
 3.1 The QPS Proposing Strategy In all QPS-augmented crossbar scheduling algorithms, the first step is for input ports and output ports to perform one iteration of message exchanges to generate a starter matching.
-This iteration consists of two phases, namely, a QPSproposing phase and an accepting phase.
+This iteration consists of two phases, namely, a QPS-proposing phase and an accepting phase.
 Proposing phase.
 In this phase, each input port proposes to exactly one output port - decided by the QPS strategy - unless it has no packet to transmit.
-Procedure 1 shows the pseudocode of the QPS proposing strategy at an input port 1; that at any other input port is identical.
-Denote as $m_1$ , $m_2, \dots, m_N$ the respective lengths of N VOQs at input port 1, and as m their total (i.e., $m \triangleq \sum{k=1}^{N} m_k$ ).
+Algorithm 1 shows the pseudocode of the QPS proposing strategy at input port 1; that at any other input port is identical.
+Denote as $m_1, m_2, \dots, m_N$ the respective lengths of N VOQs at input port 1, and as m their total (i.e., $m \triangleq \sum{k=1}^{N} m_k$ ).
 Input port 1 simply samples an output port j with probability $\frac{m_j}{m}$ (line 2), i.e., proportional to the length of the corresponding VOQ; it then proposes the value $m_j$ to output port j (line 3).
 Accepting phase.
-We adopt the same accepting strategy as in Serena: "Longest VOQ first".
-The pseudocode of the accepting phase, at output port 1, is shown in Procedure 2; that at any other output port is identical.
+We adopt the same accepting strategy as in SERENA: "longest VOQ first".
+The pseudocode of the accepting phase, at output port 1, is shown in Algorithm 2; that at any other output port is identical.
 The action of output port 1 depends on the number of proposals it receives.
 If it receives exactly one proposal from an input port, it will accept the proposal and (tentatively) match with the input port.
 However, if it receives proposals from multiple input ports, it will accept the proposal accompanied with the highest VOQ length, with ties broken uniformly at random.
 The computational complexity of this accepting strategy is O(1) in practice although in theory an output port could receive up to N proposals and have to compare their accompanying VOQ lengths.
-This is because the probability for an output port to receive proposals from more than several (say 5) input ports is tiny, and even if this rare event happens, the output port can ignore/drop all proposals beyond the first several (say 5) without affecting the quality of the final matching much.
-In our evaluations, we indeed set this threshold to 5. - 1 Procedure QPS-Propose() - 2 Sample an output port j with probability $\frac{m_j}{m}$ - 3 Send $m_j$ (length of VOQ j) to output port j Procedure 1: Proposing phase at input port 1.
+This is because the probability for an output port to receive proposals from more than several (say 5) input ports is tiny, and even if 2:6 • L. Gong et al.

+2

+3

+3

+- 1 Procedure QPS-Propose()

+- Sample an output port j with probability $\frac{m_j}{m}$

+- Send $m_i$ (length of VOQ j) to output port j

+ALGORITHM 1: Proposing phase at input port 1.

+1 Procedure Accept()

+--- ----------- ----------

-- 1 Procedure Accept() - 2 if one or more proposals are received then - 3 Accept the one with largest VOQ length Procedure 2: Accepting phase at output port 1.
+2 if one or more proposals are received then

+Accept the one with largest VOQ length

+ALGORITHM 2: Accepting phase at output port 1.